skel11417/appian-dev-tools-extension/README.md

 ### Changelog

+#### Version 1.3
+* **Insert A Debug Box Into Your Interface** Right click in an interface and click *Insert Debug Box Component*.
+The extension will scan the SAIL code for all local variables and rule inputs and insert the code for a debug box into the interface.
+Be aware that if your SAIL only consists of one component, you will need to add {} around it to create a list of components.

 #### Version 1.2
 * **Full RFR Template Generation** Clicking *Create RFR* in the Development Tool popup while in an Appian application now generates a full RFR template including:
   * The Application Name (with a formatted link to the application)